-This simple step-by-step guide on how to make a beautiful autumnal table centrepiece comes courtesy of Janette O Rourke from Kay's Flower School, whose passion for teaching the art of floristry never fails to impress and inspire.
+This simple step-by-step guide on how to make a beautiful autumnal table centrepiece comes courtesy of Janette O Rourke from Kay's Flower School

 For this design you will need: